Table of Contents[Hide][Show]

 I married into an Italian family, and as such, several things are a given:

 - Family gatherings will be loud

 - There will always be a faint aroma of basil and garlic in the house

-- Learning to make a good tomato sauce is high on the to-do list for a new wife
+- Learning to make a delicious and authentic homemade pasta sauce is high on the to-do list for a new wife

 When I married into the family, I became privy to Nonna’s (my husband’s grandmother) pasta sauce recipe that uses pre-canned tomato sauce and diced tomatoes (that she probably canned herself).
 One year I attempted to mimic the recipe using fresh tomatoes since we had an abundance from our garden and came up with my own pasta sauce recipe.